Project AQUILINE: Secrecy

 Most of what is known about AQUILINE was revealed in 2013 with the declassification of the 1992 Central Intelligence Agency and Overhead Reconnaissance: The U-2 and OXCART Programs, 1954–1974.
 However, British U-2 historian Chris Pocock wrote in 2011 about it based on two open source accounts and interviews he conducted.

 Pocock reports that the aircraft tested at Groom Lake was designed to fly at an altitude of 500–1000 ft for 3000 miles on 100 lbs of fuel.
 For navigation, a video camera in the nose relayed ground imagery back to a control station where an operator would compare it with satellite imagery.
-The "bird" was flown into a net on return to base where images could then be recovered from the main 35mm film camera.
+The vehicle was flown into a net on return to base where images could then be recovered from the main 35mm film camera.

 The CIA declassified a series of documents about the project.